energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 1. OVERVIEW

-Create an EW to OCEAN API Bridge (EW-AI) which enables the creation of OCEAN IOT Energy Data Marketplace(s) fed by billions of EW-DOS enabled devices.
+Create an EW to OCEAN API Bridge and subsystem (EWAI) which enables the creation of OCEAN IOT Energy Data Marketplace(s) fed by millions/billions of EW-DOS enabled devices.
 The EW-DOS devices send Power Telemetry Data (PDT) about usage and consumption to the marketplace(s).
-OCEAN's data marketplaces would be an ideal way to apply AI learning to improve energy efficiency of IOT devices by studying patterns visible from their data.
+OCEAN's data marketplaces would be an ideal way to apply AI learning to improve energy efficiency of IOT devices by studying patterns visible from their real-world usage data.

 Premises and Overall Goal: